Based on Steve Pincus, 1688: The First Modern Revolution (Yale, 2009).

-Pincus discusses a pair of “before and after” court cases in which the redefinition of property dramatically altered the position of the chartered trading companies.10 In East India Company v.
+Pincus discusses a pair of “before and after” court cases that highlight the redefinition of property.10 In East India Company v.
 Thomas Sandys (1685), the East India Company accused Thomas Sandys of trading in their territory without a license.
-His defence was based in part upon a liberal definition of property:
+His defence was based in part upon a liberal definition of property.

 …the king cannot by his letters patents take away the subject’s property, and I do not know a greater property than freedom of trade and labour; the king cannot take away six-pence that a man has got by his trade, much less can he take away his whole trade…11

-Not only had the Companies lost their monopolies, but their operations now came within the purview of Parliament.
+This decision radically changed the status of the trading companies.
+Not only did the companies lose their monopolies, but their operations were brought within the purview of Parliament.
 Concerned that the growing volume of textile imports from India harmed English manufacturers, Parliament levied taxes on East Indian goods.